mruiz7797/double-seven-guitars/docs/README.md

 - As a first time visitor, I want to see the prices clearly, so that I can decide if the repair is in my price range.
 (A)
 - As a first time visitor, I want to understand how to get in contact, so that I can request a repair on my guitar.
 (B)
 - As an first time visitor, I want to see the reviews of the business, so that I can see how well-known and liked they are and thus have confidence in the guitar repair (particularly important for experienced guitar owner).
 (C)
-- As a first time visitor, I want to check the location of the business, so that I can see if it is feasable to drop off/pick up my guitar.
+- As a first time visitor, I want to check the location of the business, so that I can see if it is feasible to drop off/pick up my guitar.

 #### Novice guitar owner (first time visit)
 - As a novice guitar owner (first time visit), I want to see a clear and easy-to-understand list of services, so that I can choose the appropriate service.
 (E)